8 Steps to Preventing Phishing Attacks

 Other Resources for Preventing Phishing Attacks

-Other resources for preventing phishing attacks include the Federal Trade Commission’s consumer protection information, the FBI’s information on spear phishing and this DHS video on preventing phishing attacks:
+Other resources for preventing phishing attacks include the Federal Trade Commission’s consumer protection information, the FBI’s information on spear phishing.

 We hope these resources help!